weiweilars/training/a2a_training/3_adk_a2a_toolManage_autoCreation_agent/README.md

 - **Greeting**: "Hello!
 I'm your Weather Specialist Agent.
 I can help you with weather forecasts, current conditions, temperature conversions, and climate analysis."
 - **Behavior**: Focuses on providing accurate weather information

-### File Management Agent (`agentB.yaml`)
+### Calculator Agent (`agentB.yaml`)

-- **Personality**: Organized and systematic
+- **Personality**: Precise and analytical
-- **Expertise**: File system management and document organization
+- **Expertise**: Mathematics and computational analysis
 - **Greeting**: "Hi!
-I'm your File Management Agent.
-I can help you with file operations, document organization, reading files, and managing your file system."
+I'm your Calculator Agent.
+I can help you with mathematical calculations, solve equations, evaluate expressions, and perform various computational tasks."
-- **Behavior**: Emphasizes security and asks for confirmation before changes
+- **Behavior**: Provides accurate mathematical results and shows calculation steps

 ### Multi-Tool Assistant (`agentC.yaml`)

 - **Personality**: Versatile and adaptive
 - **Expertise**: General assistance with specialized tools
 - **Greeting**: "Hello!
 I'm your Multi-Tool Assistant.
-I can help with weather information, file management, and a wide variety of tasks using my comprehensive toolset."
+I can help with weather information, mathematical calculations, and a wide variety of tasks using my comprehensive toolset."
 - **Behavior**: Selects appropriate tools based on user needs

 ## 🔧 Testing Your Configuration